Last updated on February 10th, 2024

-Mack is funny, confident in his masculinity, and a pure-hearted soul who just wants his own HEA.
-Seeing him grow from trying to be perfect and therefore inauthentic to more vulnerable and flawed was a moving journey.
-And kudos to his patience in dealing with Liv.
+Mack is funny, confident in his masculinity, and a pure-hearted soul who wants his own happily ever after.
+Seeing him grow from trying to be perfect to someone more vulnerable and flawed was a moving journey.

 The younger sister of Thea Scott is a spitfire.
 She’s stubborn, and a bit judgemental but has a huge heart.
 She often jumps the gun, and while her heart is always in the right place, her execution isn’t always the greatest.

 For someone used to making her own way in the world, it’s not easy to depend on another person.
 Her character is real and flawed, and watching her walls come down with Mack was oh-so gratifying.

-While book 1 used the story within a story format, this one did not.
+While the first book used the story within a story format, this one did not.
 But this ended up being for the best.
 As this book dealt with more serious issues, adequate time was needed to develop this without leaving the reader unsatisfied.